Arushharsh19/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING-BY-ARUSH/README.md

 TritonRoute operates based on a proposed MILP (Mixed-Integer Linear Programming)-based panel-routing scheme, incorporating an intra-layer parallel and inter-layer sequential routing framework.

-**TritonRoute Feature2 & 3 - Inter-guide connectivity and intra- & inter-layer routing**
+#### TritonRoute Feature 2 and 3 Inter guide connectivity and intra and inter layer routing
 Each unconnected terminal (i.e., pin of a standard-cell instance) should have its pin shape overlapped by a route guide.

 <img width="298" height="153" alt="Screenshot 2025-07-21 224047" src="https://github.com/user-attachments/assets/fbc25061-1cb8-4866-a43c-ba98207744ac" />